dnsinogeorgos/bucket-janitor/README.md

 # Bucket Janitor
-##### This is work in progress - experimental
+##### This is work in progress

-Use on S3 buckets to verify the state of objects.
+Use on S3 buckets to verify the content.
 More specifically, to make sure files have certain file extensions and contain data of the appropriate type.

+### Use case:
+When you provide 3rd party access to a bucket, there are certain risks related to the content that is uploaded.
+This tool will use the magic library to verify the type of the files and their extensions.

 ### Note:
 This is meant to be an excercise in concurrent coding.
-I'm using the inverted worker pool pattern to list bucket object.
-I will be using a custom HTTP client to enable persistent connections to S3.
-I intend to implement a resource pool of persistent connections to S3 in order to speed up fetching object headers.
+Semaphores are being used to limit concurrency, objects are pipelined through a process of listing, downloading, detecting type and aggregating.
+For now a table is being printed of the detected mime/magic combination and their counts.

 ```
 |-- LICENSE